-Recent concert performances include an appearance at the BBC Proms, Act I of Tristan und Isolde with the BBC Scottish Symphony under Donald Runnicles, and Beethoven Symphony No.9 at the Barbican with the Philharmonia.
-Other concerts include Finzi’s Dies Natalis with the BBCCO, Elgar’s The Kingdom at Kings College, Cambridge, Mozart C Minor Mass at Cadogan Hall, Britten’s Serenade for Tenor, Horn and Strings with L’Orchestre National d’Ile de France under Gordan Nikolic and at the Wigmore Hall with Chamber Domaine.
-Nicky made his New York Recital debut with Malcolm Martineau this last season which also featured a live broadcast of Brahms Liebesliederwalzer at the Amsterdam Concertgebouw, a Britten Song-Cycle Series in Aldeburgh, a recital series at Kings Place as part of their Britten 100 celebrations, and appearances at the Oxford Lieder Festival, St. John’s Smith Square, Spitalfields festival with the Songsmiths and the Purcell Room.
+Recent concert performances include Tristan und Isolde with the BBC Scottish Symphony under Donald Runnicles, Beethoven’s Ninth Symphony at the Barbican with the Philharmonia, Finzi’s Dies Natalis with the BBCCO, Elgar’s The Kingdom at Kings College, Cambridge, Mozart C Minor Mass at Cadogan Hall, and Britten’s Serenade for Tenor, Horn and Strings with L’Orchestre National d’Ile de France and at The Wigmore Hall.

-An experienced recording artist, Nicky attracted a long-term recording contract with Universal Classics at a young age and has increasing recognition on stage, radio and television as a presenter and performer alike, having contributed to tours and Platinum Selling disks the world over.
-In latter years, he has enjoyed successful collaborations on record with Graham Johnson (Schumann: The Complete Songs Vol. 10 / Hyperion), Britten Songs with Malcolm Martineau (Onyx) Messiaen’s La Mort du Nombre with Sholto Kynoch (Stone Records), and a disc of premiere Hoddinott recordings.
-Adding to his credentials in contemporary repertoire, his recent world-premiere recording of Mark-Anthony Turnage’s song cycle A Constant Obsession, for Resonus Classics received uniformly excellent reviews.
+An experienced recording artist, Nicky Spence first attracted a long-term recording contract with Universal Classics at a young age and has increasing recognition on stage, radio and television as a presenter and performer alike, having contributed to tours and Platinum Selling disks the world over.
+The tenor’s discography now also includes recital collaborations with Graham Johnson (Schumann: The Complete Songs Vol. 10 / Hyperion), Britten Songs with Malcolm Martineau (Onyx), Messiaen’s La Mort du Nombre (Stone Records) and a disc of premiere Hoddinott recordings.
+Adding to his credentials in contemporary repertoire is a recent world-premiere recording of Mark-Anthony Turnage’s song cycle A Constant Obsession, for Resonus Classics, which has received uniformly excellent reviews.

 Hailed as ‘Scotland’s Top Tenor’, Nicky contributes heavily to the culture of his homeland.
 As one of Scotland’s proudest sons, Nicky has performed for the Royal Family and other heads of State on several occasions including the Festival of Remembrance at the Royal Albert Hall.
 As a spokesperson for Scottish culture, Nicky has been commissioned to write documentaries, comment on current affairs and has toured extensively with the world’s most popular stars, leading to the success of his own debut album of Scots songs My First Love, which reached the top ten in the Scottish Pop Charts.
-A committed charity worker, Nicky is Age UK’s youngest patron and an ambassador for the Musicians Benevolent Fund.
+A committed charity worker, Nicky is Age UK’s youngest patron and an ambassador for the Help Musicians UK.
 Nicky works enthusiastically with various charities both locally and Nationwide, which includes the presidentship of his hometown’s very own Dumfries Musical Theatre Company.

 Note to promoters and producers: Please do not use this text in programmes but contact IMG Artists to obtain currently approved material.
 A full discography is also available on request.